-The fundamental disconnect between the underlying neurobiology and the assumption of fully-connected networks that underlies these derivations presents both a challenge and an opportunity.
-While this assumption is approximately true for deep and subcortical structures \cite{chen2022}, it is far from physiological in the cortex, where only 1-5\% connectivity is the norm \cite{pathak2024}.
-This is also not an evolutionary afterthought or accident, as there are converging streams of evidence that the sparse, structured connectivity patterns exhibited in the cortex are essential for structured information flow that gives rise to higher cognitive processes \cite{balcioglu2023, fruengel2025}.
-Accurately accounting for sparsity in equations that capture population activity is therefore a \textit{necessity} in developing accurate models of the brain.
+The disconnect between the underlying neurobiology and the assumption of fully connected networks that grounds these derivations is consequential.
+The assumption is approximately true for deep and subcortical structures \cite{chen2022}, but far from physiological in the cortex, where only 1--5\% connectivity is typical \cite{pathak2024}.
+Cortical sparsity is not accidental: several lines of evidence indicate that the sparse, structured connectivity patterns in the cortex are essential for the structured information flow that supports higher cognitive processes \cite{balcioglu2023, fruengel2025}.
+Accounting for sparsity in equations that capture population activity is therefore needed for accurate models of the brain.